launchdarkly-labs/project-migrator-script/README.md

 ```

-**Important note** The script assumes the target project does not yet exist.
-It's strongly recommended you don't manually create the target project before executing the `migrate.ts` script.
-If you are using the script to merge contents of two existing projects, you need to make sure both projects have the same environment structure before executing the script.
+**Important note** The script currently doesn't support merging two already existing projects - make sure the destination project doesn't exist before executing the `migrate.ts` script.
+If you have already created the destination project manually, delete the project before proceeding.

 ### Resources migrated by the script
 * Environments